Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: -CORE COMPUTATION

-\spara{Limitation of the {\NPA}.} A key concern of the {\NPA} is the repetitive computation of $N^g(v)$, which has a time complexity of $O(|V||E|)$.
-Figure~\ref{fig:asap_motivation} shows the component-based execution time on the Instacart dataset~\cite{Benson-2018-subset}.
-We categorise the $(k,g,p)$-core computation process into the $(k,g)$-core computation and a post-processing procedure.
+\spara{Limitation of the {\NPA}.} A key concern of the {\NPA} is the repeated computation of $N^g(v)$, which has a time complexity of $O(|V||E|)$.
+Figure~\ref{fig:asap_motivation} shows the component-based execution time on the Instacart dataset~\cite{Benson2018subset}.
+We divide the $(k,g,p)$-core computation process into the $(k,g)$-core computation and a post-processing procedure.
 We notice that the computation of $N^g(v)$ takes nearly $67\%$ of the total running time.
 The high cost of computing $N^g(v)$, which needs to be run many times, indicates potential for optimisation.
-To reduce the frequency of $N^g(v)$ computations, we manage sketched information about $g$-neighbours for each node, specifically maintaining a count of nodes corresponding to each support value.
+To reduce the frequency of $N^g(v)$ computations, we manage sketched information about $g$-neighbours for each node, specifically maintaining a count of nodes for each support value.
 Thus, we employ a lazy update strategy with lower-bounds to efficiently avoid unnecessary recomputations.
-Using this strategy on the Instacart dataset reduces the $N^g(v)$ computation frequency by approximately $56\%$.
+Applying this strategy on the Instacart dataset reduces the $N^g(v)$ computation frequency by approximately $56\%$ (from $35,953$ to $15,571$).

-\subsection{\underline{A}dvanced \underline{S}upport-based \underline{A}lgorithm with \underline{P}runing Strategies (\asap)}
+\subsection{\underline{A}dvanced \underline{S}upport-based \underline{A}lgorithm with \underline{P}runing strategies (\asap)}

-We present an Advanced Support-based Algorithm with Pruning strategies named {\ASAP} extending the {\NPA} with pruning strategies.
-It mainly aims to avoid repeated computation of $g$-neighbours, which is considered a dominant operation in the {\NPA} due to its prohibitive time complexity ($O(|V||E|)$).
+We present an Advanced Support-based Algorithm with Pruning strategies, called {\ASAP}, which extends the {\NPA} by incorporating pruning strategies.
+Its primary goal is to reduce repeated computations of $g$-neighbours, which is considered a dominant operation in the {\NPA} due to its prohibitive time complexity ($O(|V||E|)$).